YeaminSarder/Ap37-user-script/README.md

             - FcBk will not match 'C', 'c', 'Fc'
 6. Auto launch
     - if only one app matches the search the app will instantly open even enter key is not pressed
-    - That means in Strict mode typing FB will instantly open facebook.
+    - That means in Strict mode typing 'FB' will instantly open facebook.
 Because aliases are unique.
 7. Easy Customizations
+8. Intercept loading and reload on keypress